What reader’s are saying about We Are Mars.

 I also very much enjoyed the various ethical dilemmas the author raises, such as whether genetic meddling is ever justified.
 She also explores humanity’s ability to adopt an ‘out of sight, out of mind’ policy, as Earth basically cuts the Mars colony loose in their hour of need.
 I always enjoy books that get me thinking!

 There are quite a few characters and for some readers it might get a bit confusing as the POV shifts constantly.
-But once disaster strikes, its action stations all the way as you are swept off on an edge of your seat deep space”
+But once disaster strikes, its action stations all the way as you are swept off on an edge of your seat, deep space adventure.”

 – Nicola B. Louw